 Committed World Index Storage

 Committed World Index Storage is VySol's app-level record system for worlds that have been committed by the backend.
-It stores world index metadata in user/data/app.sqlite so backend systems can create, read, update, mark as used, and list committed worlds without creating world folders, per-world databases, source records, chunk records, graph records, or UI state.
+It stores world index metadata in user/data/app.sqlite so backend systems can create, read, update, mark as used, and list committed worlds without owning world folders, per-world databases, source records, chunk records, graph records, or UI state.

 This page is for developers, power users, and AI coding agents that need to understand the committed-world index contract before changing world creation, storage migrations, asset selection, future World Hub behavior, or per-world storage boundaries.